UVADS/DS-4002/grading.md

 The 5 assignment categories:
 1. Project Milestones - These assignments describe milestones in the project cycle and help guide the student through the process of working a project from start to finish.
-3. Critiques - These assignments are about providing critique to others and to yourself.
+2. Critiques - These assignments are about providing critique to others and to yourself.
-4. Case Studies - These assignments are about studying how to present your projects in a way in which someone else could pick it up and study it.
+3. Case Studies - These assignments are about studying how to present your projects in a way in which someone else could pick it up and study it.
-5. Reflection - These assignments provide space for further reflection and investigation on items that you find interesting but do not necessarially have time to work on during your project.
+4. Documentation - These assignments serve two purposes.
+The first is to practice communicating the technical details of your work by documenting your code.
+The second is to highlight the contributions you made to each project cycle.

 ## Bundles
 The following table summarizes the assignmenmts required to "meet spec" to earn certain letter grades.